 When you work at home with small children, one big consideration is how you deal with the kids while you’re working.
 Smaller children need a lot more attention, and it’s not always easy to figure out how to make it all work.
-The temptation to add a play area to your home office can be enormous.
-But is it the right decision?
+Combining office and playroom is hugely tempting.
+But is it a good idea?

 That depends on a few factors.
 We’ll start with the problems with adding a play area.